Heyitswilson/Math-In-Motion/README.md

 ```

 #### Oscillations
-The factor which causes particle oscillation is an an everchanging angle value.
+The factor which causes particle oscillation is an everchanging angle value.
 ```javascript
 class WindParticle extends MovingObject{
     constructor(args) {